shane-kercheval/llm-chain/README.md

         for x in search_results
     ]

-question_1 = Value()  # Value is a caching/reinjection mechanism; see note above
+question = Value()  # Value is a caching/reinjection mechanism; see note above
-question_2 = lambda x: f'Summarize the following in less than 20 words: "{x}"'

 # each link is a callable where the output of one link is the input to the next link
 chain = Chain(links=[
-    question_1,
+    question,
     duckduckgo_search,
     scrape_urls,
     split_documents,
     document_index,
-    question_1,
+    question,
     prompt_template,
     chat_model,
-    question_2,
-    chat_model,
 ])
-chain("What is the meaning of life?")
+chain("What is ChatGPT?")
 ```

 Response:

 ```
-The meaning of life is subjective and each person must answer it for themselves; there is no one answer.
+ChatGPT is an AI chatbot that is driven by AI technology and is a natural language processing tool.
+It allows users to have human-like conversations and can assist with tasks such as composing emails, essays, and code.
+It is built on a family of large language models known as GPT-3 and has now been upgraded to GPT-4 models.
+ChatGPT can understand and generate human-like answers to text prompts because it has been trained on large amounts of data.'
 ```

 We can also track costs: